 - Redevelopment of the Southcentre Mall site shall create improved pedestrian connections through and along the site edges.
-In particular, connections shall be made with the Macleod Trail pedestrian bridge to the Anderson Transit Village. - The building block for the Regional Shopping Centre Area is Community - High Density (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for that building block in addition to the policies of this Plan. - 3.
-The policies in the Developed Areas Guidebook for Future Comprehensive Plan Area also apply to this Development Area. - 4.
-New development should be prioritized along Bonaventure Drive S.E. to help define the development area and activate the street edge. - Redevelopment fronting onto Bonaventure Drive S.E. should demonstrate sensitivity with the neighbourhood context through building scale and design. - Additions or smaller scale redevelopment of the existing Southcentre Mall may be considered by the Development Authority in advance of a comprehensive redevelopment plan for the site. - 7.
-A comprehensive plan for redevelopment in the form of an Outline Plan (or similar site plan) may be required prior to redevelopment and it shall establish the street network, location of open spaces and development pattern.
+In particular, connections shall be made with the Macleod Trail pedestrian bridge to the Anderson Transit Village. - The building block for the Regional Shopping Centre Area is Future Comprehensive Planning Area (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for that building block in addition to the policies of this Plan. - New development should be prioritized along Bonaventure Drive S.E. to help define and activate the street edge. - 4.
+Redevelopment fronting onto Bonaventure Drive S.E. should demonstrate sensitivity with the neighbourhood context through building scale and design. - Additions or smaller scale redevelopment of the existing Southcentre Mall may be considered by the Development Authority in advance of a comprehensive redevelopment plan for the site. - A comprehensive plan for redevelopment in the form of an Outline Plan (or similar site plan) may be required prior to redevelopment and it shall establish the street network, location of open spaces and development pattern.